“Everything must be made as simple as possible. But not simpler.”

 People love buying from real human beings…not faceless corporate entities.

-You can make imperfect, unedited home videos and still make bank…OR you can spend extra time and money to make edited, polished videos.
+You can make imperfect, unedited home videos and still make bank…OR you can spend extra time and money to make edited, polished, fancy videos.
 It’s your choice.
 Both are great for showing people who you are.

 Messy, and even “poor quality” home videos can wrack up tons of sales — provided that the rest of your funnel kicks ass!